-In A Drying Climate, Colorado's Water Cop Patrols For Water Thieves
+In A Drying Climate, Colorado's 'Water Cop' Patrols For Water Thieves

 Conflict over chronic aridity

-For the last nine years' summers, Huhn has criss-crossed the county, seeing up close the conflict that chronic aridity creates.
+For the past nine summers, Huhn has criss-crossed the county, seeing up close the conflict that chronic aridity creates.
 Back in 2009, when Huhn took over as the sheriff's department's water enforcer, word spread quickly.

 These days, depending on the severity of drought, Huhn says he averages 60 to 100 calls per month for water cases.

 Water law enforcement varies across the western U.S. Water disputes — both violent and nonviolent — will sometimes find their way to the attention of local law enforcement, but due to an ignorance of what the law actually says, many deputies will simply tell the parties to hammer out their differences in state water court.
-Huhn says the common refrain is that conflict over water is a civil matter, that no criminal statutes have been broken.
+Huhn says the common refrain is that conflict over water is a civil matter, and that no criminal statutes have been broken.

 But, Huhn says, that's often incorrect.
-Local law enforcement can issue citations for water violations, and can police how people use and abuse the state's scarce natural resource.
+Local law enforcement can issue citations for water violations and can police how people use and abuse the state's scarce natural resource.

 "You're that water cop, aren't you?"